thundering-silence/DEMU/README.md

 ## What's next for DEMU

 Purely DEMU
-- Allow more tokens to be used as collateral (very simple as long as supported by Chainlink Data Feeds)
+- Expand supported collaterals to other tokens (very simple as long as supported by Chainlink Data Feeds)
-- Allowing for yield bearing assets to be used as collateral
+- Enable using yield bearing assets as collateral (simple as long as they are pegged to the underlying)
 - Deploy on other chains
-- Decentralize governance
+- Decentralized governance
-- Revenue sharing to Governance token Holders
+- Revenue sharing system via time locked staking
 - Find ways to protect liquidators against frontrunners (flashbots protect | whitelisted liquidators)

 Requires LP on Dexes
 - Implement non-liquidating self-repaying loans (Alchemix style) with minimal interest rate
-- Allow for repaying the loan directly by using collateral (flash repay)
+- Allow for repaying loans directly by using collateral (flash repay)
 - Develop flash collateral swaps contract + UI
 - Implement folding capabilities in order to increase exposure to an asset